mattpuchlerz/sinatra-mongoid-config/README.md

     app.set :mongo_user,     ENV['MONGO_USER']
     app.set :mongo_password, ENV['MONGO_PASSWORD']

-All configuration options have sensible defaults listed above, and in most cases, you can get away with just setting the `:mongo_db`.
+All configuration options have **sensible defaults listed above**, and in most cases, you can get away with just setting the `:mongo_db`.
 Remember that you can also change settings for each environment:

     configure do
       set :mongo_db, 'the_database_development'